What is the Ritalin Drug?

-How Can Ritalin be Harmful?
 In the early 1950’s is when Ritalin was approved to be put on the market for adults.
-Back then Ritalin was used more as an energy pill.
-It was considered the “pep pill”.
+Back then, the Ritalin drug was used more as an energy pill.
+It was considered the “pep pill.”
 It was prescribed to patients with severe depression.
 At this time, it was only for adults and not for children.
 Ritalin did not get very far with only being for this purpose.
 It was then that researchers believed it would have a positive effect on adults and children that suffered with attention deficit hyperactivity disorder (ADHD), and it did.
 Ritalin then became very popular and too most very effective

 Abuse of Ritalin